CMIP6 Multi-Model Mean Context

 Key Findings

-• ICON-ESM-ER consistently underestimates sea ice volume in both hemispheres, with NH volume around 10×10³ km³ (roughly 50% of observed) and SH volume near 3×10³ km³.
+• ICON-ESM-ER consistently underestimates sea ice volume in both hemispheres, with NH values (~10 × 10³ km³) approximately 50% of observations.

 Spatial Patterns